algofaktura/easy_dc_rust/README.md

 | 🇳  580 | 61.8 111.1 GB Virtual
 UPDATE 1: TO BE CONTINUALLY OPTIMIZED TO SOLVE UP TO: | 🇳  1000 | ⭕️  1_337_336_000 BILLION VERTICES
 UPDATE 2: ACTUALLY NOT, THE AMOUNT OF MEMORY LISTED BELOW TO ACCOMPLISH THE TASK IS MORE THAN THE 64 GB I HAVE 😢.
 UPDATE 3: JOIN VERTICES + VI INTO A SINGLE STRUCTURE: AN INDEXABLE HASHMAP.
-LIKE AN ORDERED SET IN PYTHON.
+LIKE AN ORDERED DICT IN PYTHON.
 UPDATE 4: TRIED #3 WHICH RESULTED IN 3X SLOWER RESULTS: SEE BELOW:
 | 🇳    1 | ⭕️          8 | 🕗      0.0000084 | 📌 HamCycle |
 | 🇳    2 | ⭕️         32 | 🕗      0.0000092 | 📌 HamCycle |